Integrative Learning Experience

 Thank you for your interest in serving as a mentor and supervisor for our students’ practical experiences.
 Our preceptors come from all sectors of public health, providing exposure to a variety of skills and tasks relevant to students’ future careers.
 Review our preceptor requirements and orientation materials (PDF).

-For more information about working with our MPH students, please contact Caroline Voyles, Director of Student Placement.
+For more information about working with our MPH students, please contact Tariem Burroughs, MSEd, MSODL, MA, Director of Experiential Learning and Career Services.
 If you already have a project or internship description, you can upload it directly to our student opportunities database, Symplicity.

 The coronavirus pandemic has created a new appreciation for the critical role of trained public health professionals.